-- iv) Articulate the measurable outcomes that will be accepted as evidence of improvement; - Detail the timeline for completion of each component of the Plan, including at a minimum a mid-cycle formative assessment report of the relevant standard(s) and indicator(s); - vi) Identify the individuals assigned to assist the Educator or the Administrator which must include minimally the Supervising Evaluator; and, - vii) Include the signatures of the Educator or the Administrator and Supervising Evaluator. - H) A copy of the signed Plan shall be provided to the Educator or the Administrator.
+- Articulate the measurable outcomes that will be accepted as evidence of improvement; - Detail the timeline for completion of each component of the Plan, including at a minimum a mid-cycle formative assessment report of the relevant standard(s) and indicator(s); - Identify the individuals assigned to assist the Educator or the Administrator which must include minimally the Supervising Evaluator; and, - vil) Include the signatures of the Educator or the Administrator and Supervising Evaluator. - H) A copy of the signed Plan shall be provided to the Educator or the Administrator.
 The Educator's or the Administrator's signature indicates that the Educator or the Administrator received the Improvement Plan in a timely fashion.
-The signature does not indicate agreement or disagreement with its contents. - Decision on the Educator's or the Administrator's status at the conclusion of the Improvement Plan. - i) All determinations below must be made no later than June 1.
-One of three decisions must be made at the conclusion of the Improvement Plan: - (a) If the Evaluator determines that the Educator or the Administrator has improved his/her practice to the level of proficiency, the Educator or the Administrator will be placed on a Self-Directed Growth Plan. - (b) If the Evaluator determines that the Educator is making substantial progress toward proficiency, the Evaluator or the Administrator shall place the Educator on a Directed Growth Plan. - (c) If the Evaluator determines that the Educator or the Administrator is not making substantial progress toward proficiency, the Evaluator shall recommend to the superintendent that the Educator or the Administrator be dismissed. - (d) If the Evaluator determines that the Educator's or the Administrator's practice remains at the level of unsatisfactory, the Evaluator shall recommend to the superintendent that the Educator or the Administrator be dismissed.
+The signature does not indicate agreement or disagreement with its contents. - Decision on the Educator's or the Administrator's status at the conclusion of the Improvement Plan. - All determinations below must be made no later than June 1.
+One of three decisions must be made at the conclusion of the Improvement Plan: - (a) If the Evaluator determines that the Educator or the Administrator has improved his/her practice to the level of proficiency, the Educator or the Administrator will be placed on a Self-Directed Growth Plan. - (b) If the Evaluator determines that the Educator is making substantial progress toward proficiency, the Evaluator or the Administrator shall place the Educator on a Directed Growth Plan. - (o) If the Evaluator determines that the Educator or the Administrator is not making substantial progress toward proficiency, the Evaluator shall recommend to the superintendent that the Educator or the Administrator be dismissed. - (d) If the Evaluator determines that the Educator's or the Administrator's practice remains at the level of unsatisfactory, the Evaluator shall recommend to the superintendent that the Educator or the Administrator be dismissed.

-20. Timelines (Dates in italics are provided as guidance)
+20. Timelines (Dates in Italics are provided as guidance)

-Activity: Completed By: Superintendent, principal or designee meets with evaluators, educators to explain evaluation process September 15 Evaluator meets with first-year educators to assist in self-assessment and goal setting process October 15 Educator submits self-assessment and proposed goals Evaluator meets with Educators in teams or individually to establish Educator Plans (Educator Plan may be established at Summative Evaluation Report meeting in prior school year) October 15 Evaluator completes Educator Plans November 1 Evaluator should complete first observation of each Educator November 15 Educator submits evidence on parent outreach, professional growth, progress on goals (and other standards, if desired) January 5 or four weeks before Formative Assessment Report date established by Evaluator Evaluator should complete mid-cycle Formative Assessment Reports for Educators on one-year Educator Plans January 15 Evaluator holds Formative Assessment Meetings if requested by either Evaluator or Educator February 15 Educator submits evidence on parent outreach, professional growth, progress on goals (and other standards, if desired) March 15 or 4 weeks prior to Summative Evaluation Report date established by evaluator maior, to Evaluator completes Summative Evaluation Report and Formative Evaluation Report for those on 2-year plans April 1 Evaluator meets with Educators whose overall Summative Evaluation ratings are Needs Improvement or Unsatisfactory April 15 Evaluator meets with Educators whose ratings are proficient or exemplary at request of Evaluator or Educator Prior to end of school year Educator signs Summative Evaluation Report and adds response, if any within 5 school days of receipt April 20 or within 5 school days of receipt
+Activity: Completed By: Superintendent, principal or designee meets with evaluators, educators to explain evaluation process September 15 Evaluator meets with first-year educators to assist in self-assessment and goal setting process October 15 Educator submits self-assessment and proposed goals • Evaluator meets with Educators in teams or individually to establish Educator Plans (Educator Plan may be established at Summative Evaluation Report meeting in prior school year) October 15 Evaluator completes Educator Plans November 1 Evaluator should complete first observation of each Educator November 15 Educator submits evidence on parent outreach, professional growth, progress on goals (and other standards, if desired) January 5 or four weeks before Formative Assessment Report date established by Evaluator Evaluator should complete mid-cycle Formative Assessment Reports for Educators on one-year Educator Plans January 15 Evaluator holds Formative Assessment Meetings if requested by either Evaluator or Educator February 15 Educator submits evidence on parent outreach, professional growth, progress on goals (and other standards, if desired) March 15 or 4 weeks prior to Summative Evaluation Report date established by evaluator , Evaluator completes Summative Evaluation Report and Formative Evaluation Report for those on 2-year plans April 1 Evaluator meets with Educators whose overall Summative Evaluation ratings are Needs Improvement or Unsatisfactory April 15 Prior to end of school year ducator signs Summative Evaluation Report and adds response, if any April 20 or within 5 school days of receipt